victronenergy/venus-html5-app/README.md

 Then you can run the cypress ui with `npm run cypress`.

-To run the ui tests in CI-style use `npm run test:ui`
+To run the ui tests in CI-style use `npm run test:e2e`

 ## 4. Making a release